pwncollege/linux-luminarium/chaining/script-pipe/DESCRIPTION.md

-Let's try something a bit trickier!
+Let's tackle something a bit more advanced!
-You've piped output between programs with `|`, but so far, this has just been between one command's output and a different command's input.
-But what if you wanted to send the output of several programs to one command?
+So far, you've used pipes (`|`) to redirect output from one command to another.
+But what if you need to send output from multiple commands to a single command?

-There are a few ways to do this, and we'll explore a simple one here: redirecting output from your script!
+There's a straightforward method for this: redirecting output from your script!

-As far as the shell is concerned, your script is just another command.
-That means you can redirect its input and output just like you did for commands in the [Piping](../piping) module!
+From the shell's perspective, your script is just another command.
+This means you can redirect its input and output just like you did with individual commands in the [Piping](../piping) module!
-For example, you can write it to a file:
+For example, you can redirect script output to a file:

 ```console
 hacker@dojo:~$ cat script.sh